rndmorris/Salis-Arcana/docs/bugfixes.md

 **Config option:** `muteExcessiveWarpSounds`

-Prevent warp sounds from blasting out your eardrums when you obtains lots of warp in an instant.
+Prevent warp sounds from blasting out your eardrums when obtaining lots of warp in an instant.

 ## Handle Invalid Focus NBT on Wands